Johndoe0153/Pyint/README.md

 You can use Pyint with mouse, but some fuctions can use with typing commands.

+Click the left mouse button and draw.
+If you click the right mouse button on where you want, pen will move.

+And if you click the left mouse button again, you can keep draw.

-Now here are some commands that you know:
+#### Now here are some commands that you know:

-pu: Pen Up.
-If you type 'pu', pen will not draw the line.

-pd: Pen down.
-If you type 'pu', pen will draw the line.
-Use it after you type 'pu'.

 h: Home.
 Use it when you want to the pen comes on the basic position(0,0).

 z: Undo.
 It works similar likes 'Ctrl + Z'

+pencolor: Enter to Pen Color Settings.
+You can change color of pen.

-es: Enter to settings.
-You can change colors of pen and background.
+bgcolor: Enter to Background Color Settings.
+You can change color of background.

-ss: Save and exit from the settings. ⚠️ If you changed the setting, don' forget type 'ss'.
-If you didn't you should type settings AGAIN :(
+penthickness: Enter to Pen Thickness Settings.
+You can change thickness of pen.

 gg: Close the program.
 Type 'gg' and if you really want to close, type 'y'.